 Credits

-Credits are the unit of measurement for all tests executed in the cloud.
-The usage page shows the total number of credits used compared to the total number of allocated credits for your workspace.
+All workspaces are allocated a certain amount of credits for running tests.
+The usage page in the mabl app - Settings > Usage - displays the total number of credits used along with the total number allocated for your workspace.

 Type of run | Credits consumed |